 There are many options to help you manage the cost of study.
-Tuition fees depend on the course you enrol in, and there are two placement offer types: fee-paying place, and Commonwealth Supported Place (CSP).
+Tuition fees depend on the course you enrol in, and there are two types of fees: fee-paying place, and Commonwealth Supported Place (CSP).

-FEE-PAYING PLACE
+FEE-PAYING

 A fee-paying place is not subsidised by the government, so you pay the full cost of the course.
 As a domestic fee-paying student, you may be eligible to defer payment of your fees through the FEE-HELP government loan scheme.
 Repayment of the loan occurs through the tax system once your income exceeds the minimum threshold.
-Your employer may also consider assisting with the cost of study if the course is related to your current position. studyassist.gov.au
+Your employer may also consider assisting with the cost of study if the course is related to your current position. studyassist.gov.au acu.edu.au/fhs/alumni-rebate